lroguet/amzn-alexa-skill-netatmo/README.md

 ## Q&A
 ### What if I don't specify a sensor?

+> Alexa, ask atmo to list the measurements available.
 > Alexa, ask atmo to give me the humidity

-**Atmo** will try to retrieve the measurement from your base station (or the first base station if you have several).
+**Atmo** will try to retrieve the available measurements or the specified measurement from your base station (or the first base station if you have several).